 Singing is mandatory.
 However, how much is not said.

-* This rule applies both analogue as digital platforms, such as concerts, social media platforms etc.!
+* This rule applies both analogue as digital platforms, such as concerts, social media platforms, radio- and TV stations etc.!

 ** SVT decides itself when the songs may be made public, which usually occurs after the songs have left the competition or after the public has decided the last heat winners.

-*** It is allowed to submit songs who brake this rule, but in those case these songs will need to be re-written for Melodifestivalen to fit the time limits.
+*** You can submit songs who break this rule, but in those case these songs will need to be re-written for Melodifestivalen to fit the time limits.

 Are there any language rules?